liamodwyer/github-pages/_workshop/blog.md

 The first step to starting a Jekyll project is to create `_config.yml`, which will contain site wide [configuration options](https://jekyllrb.com/docs/configuration/), variables, and settings.
 For example, config values such as `title` will be used to populate template elements throughout your final web site.

-[YAML](http://www.yaml.org/) is a plain text data format (using extension `.yml`) designed to be fairly easy to write and read, yet still provide advanced data structures similar to XML or JSON.
+📌 [YAML](http://www.yaml.org/) is a plain text data format (using extension `.yml`) designed to be fairly easy to write and read, yet still provide advanced data structures similar to XML or JSON.
 It is used in Jekyll for configuration, page front matter, and site data.
 Most options will be [key-value pairs](https://en.wikipedia.org/wiki/Attribute%E2%80%93value_pair), looking something like:

-`example_key: example value`
+> `example_key: example value`

-Note: YAML ignores blank lines, requires spaces instead of tabs, and uses indentation to represent nesting--so take care creating the files following the syntax.
+📌 YAML ignores blank lines, requires spaces instead of tabs, and uses indentation to represent nesting--so take care creating the files following the syntax.

 ### Create _config.yml

-- On your repository's home page, click the "Add file" button and select "Create new file".
+- On your repository's home page, click the `Add file` button and select `Create new file`.
 - Type in the name for your file: `_config.yml` (be sure to include the underscore!)
 - Put your cursor in the editor and create your config following the example below.
-- When done editing, scroll to the bottom of the page to the "Commit changes" section.
+- When done editing, scroll to the bottom of the page to the `Commit changes` section.
-- Fill in your "commit message" and click the green "Commit changes" button.
+- Fill in your "commit message" and click `Commit changes`.

 ```
 # Site settings